For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Their articles are clear and concise, without too much complex language, making them easy to digest.

 If you're studying a science subject at university, this may be a great read for you.
-At the time of writing, students can get digital access to New Scientist for £7.99 a month.
+At the time of writing, students can get digital access to New Scientist for £49 per year.
 That's a big saving on their usual price of £117 a year.

 You can also get 10 issues for £10, and you can cancel at any time.
 Keep in mind that after these 10 issues, your subscription is automatically rolled onto the quarterly or annual subscription with a 25% discount.
 So if you're planning on continuing your subscription, swap to the student deal.